Langford, Bedfordshire: Governance

 Langford Parish Council consists of ten elected councillors.

 Langford is part of Stotfold and Langford ward for elections to the Central Bedfordshire Unitary Authority.

 Prior to 1894, Langford was administered as part of the Hundred of Biggleswade.

 From 1894 until 1974 it was in Biggleswade Rural District and from 1974 to 2009 in Mid Bedfordshire District.

 Langford was in the Mid Bedfordshire parliamentary constituency until 1997.
 Now in North East Bedfordshire, the elected member is Richard Fuller of the Conservative Party.

 Facilities

-Langford Village Academy for four to nine year olds is part of the Bedfordshire Schools Trust (BEST).
-OFSTED rated the school as "good" following an inspection in 2017.

 The Plough, Church Street, first licensed in 1846 is the one remaining pub.
 The building was formerly a farmhouse.

 A small shopping parade on Church Street near to East Road includes a convenience store, Fish and chip/burger take away, pharmacy and hair salon.
 A convenience store on High Street includes the village Post Office.

 The King George V Playing Field has a children's play area and exercise equipment for adults.
 The village hall is within the grounds.
 Both are owned and maintained by the parish council.

-Local commerce includes a long-established garden centre, a garage and filling station, a private members' club (The Ivy Leaf Club), farm shop, estate agents, curry house (Spice Lounge), small café (The Hideaway), and a dog grooming boutique.
+Local commerce includes a long-established garden centre, a garage and filling station, a private members' club (The Ivy Leaf Club), farm shop, estate agents, curry house (Spice Lounge), beauty salon, barbers, and a dog grooming boutique.